gymrek-lab/core/docs/api/data.rst

 -------------

 1. The **.hap** :ref:`format specification <formats-haplotypes>`
-2. The :ref:`haplotypes.py API docs <api-haptools-data-haplotypes>` contain example usage of the :class:`Haplotypes` class and examples of sub-classing the :class:`Haplotype`, :class:`Repeat`, and :class:`Variant` classes
+2. The :ref:`haplotypes.py API docs <api-core-data-haplotypes>` contain example usage of the :class:`Haplotypes` class and examples of sub-classing the :class:`Haplotype`, :class:`Repeat`, and :class:`Variant` classes

 Classes
 -------